Participation awards help create great experiences

 I then ask, who thinks “No! they shouldn’t be given a participation award!”
 Just about all the hands in the room instantaneously shoot up, people almost bounding out of their chairs.
 Strong and comfortable in their positions being almost universally endorsed.

 The room then looks to me for my opinion and my opinion is this:

 It does not matter what I think.
-It does not matter what you think.
+Nor does not matter what you think.
 It only matters what your target audience wants.
 If they want recognition for participating, then as organisations seeking to attract people to our sports, we HAVE to give our participants what they want.